Technical Training

 Pre- and post-summit workshops are an optional way for attendees to extend their learning.
 Workshops are hands-on, small group learning opportunities.
 They are add-ons and not included in conference registration.
 You do not have to be a Summit attendee to register for a workshop.
 If you would like to register ONLY for a workshop (not the Summit), email us for directions.

-Field Trips (half to full day, educational on-trail activities) will be held on Monday, April 14 (coming soon)
+Field Trips (half to full day, educational on-trail activities) will be held on Monday, April 14.

 Satellite Field Site: Community Trail Farm in La Crosse

-Many pre-Summit workshops will be held at the Community Trail Farm in La Crosse, WI, in partnership with the Outdoor Recreation Alliance.
-This site has opportunity for stonework, mechanized construction, and trail planning.
+Many pre-Summit workshops will be held at the Community Trail Farm in La Crosse, WI, in partnership with the Outdoor Recreation Alliance (ORA Trails).
+This one site has opportunities for stonework, mechanized construction, and trail planning.

 2 hours from Madison in La Crosse!